 property directly instead of storing it in a dedicated non-public attribute, such as ._radius

+.
 Why?
-Because you need to make sure that every value provided as a radius, including the initialization value, goes through the setter method and gets converted to a floating-point number.
+Because you must ensure that every radius value—including the initial one—goes through the setter method and gets converted to a floating-point number.

 Circle